Tensor Network Methods for Extracting CFT Data from Fixed-Point Tensors and Defect Coarse Graining: Main Results

-We note, however, that the order of the eigenvalues of the most significantly overlapped eigenvectors between $\partial_x \varepsilon$ and $\partial_x^2 \sigma$ $\partial_y^2 \sigma$ are not correct.
-The most significant overlap of $\partial_x \varepsilon$ is at 2.119, which shows a big discrepancy with the overlap of $\partial_y \varepsilon$ between 1.998 and 2.004.
-Moreover, the most significant overlap of the next two operators, $\partial_x^2 \sigma$ and $\partial_y^2 \sigma$, is at scaling dimension 2.044, which is smaller than 2.121.
-So the order of the scaling dimensions of some operators are wrong, and operators at different degeneracy subspace are being mixed up due to numerical error.
+However, we note that the order of the eigenvalues of the eigenvectors with the most significant overlap between $\partial_x \varepsilon$ and $\partial_x^2 \sigma$ $\partial_y^2 \sigma$ are not correct.
+The most significant overlap of $\partial_x \varepsilon$ is at 2.120, which shows a great discrepancy with the overlap of $\partial_y \varepsilon$ between 1.998 and 2.003.
+Moreover, the most significant overlaps of the next two operators, $\partial_x^2 \sigma$ and $\partial_y^2 \sigma$, are at the scaling dimension 2.045, which is smaller than 2.120.
+So the order of the scaling dimensions of some operators is wrong, and operators at different degeneracy subspaces are being mixed up due to numerical error.

-We also note that the pair $T_{\cross}$, $\partial_y \varepsilon$, and the pair $\partial_x^2 \sigma$, $\partial_y^2 \sigma$ are not very distinguishabie at the first few eigenvectors.
+We also note that the pair $T_{\cross}$, $\partial_y \varepsilon$, and the pair $\partial_x^2 \sigma$, $\partial_y^2 \sigma$ are not very distinguishable at the first few eigenvectors.
 This indicates that the information to distinguish those states is lost during the coarse-graining.
-This results in the unexpected behavior of $\partial_y^2 \sigma$ in Fig.~\ref{fig:EncodePosition}, which is to be discussed in the next subsection.
+This results in the unexpected behavior of $\partial_y^2 \sigma$ in Fig.~\ref{fig:EncodePosition}, which will be discussed in the next subsection.